How to get anything you want in life – pretty bold statement in that headline, right? Well, I think I can back it up.

-- By installing a “welcome mat” on this page and doubled my email signups over night.
+- Installing a “welcome mat” on this page and doubling my email signups overnight.

 - I did a guest post with a new strategy that led to nearly 2k new email signups in 48 hours.

 Experiment with marketing, with businesses, with routines, with everything.

 The faster you figure out what works and what doesn’t, the sooner you’ll be able to reach your goal of having anything you want in life.

 18) Play the Money Game

-On day 1 you get $100.
+On day one, you get $100.
 You aren’t allowed to invest the money, save the money, or give it to charity.
 You have to spend it.

 What would you buy with it?
 Write everything down.